Chapter 12 Abstract duplicated supervision code

 end

-endAll of the above code is trading related - we need to rename functions/logs to be more generic.
+endAll of the above code is trading-related - we need to rename functions/logs to be more generic.

 Starting with autostart_trading/0 we can rename it to autostart_workers/0: